How to Optimize Images for the Best Performance

 Statistics report from HTTP Archive suggest that the most commonly used image forms on the web are JPG (46%), PNG (29%), and GIF (23%) followed by SVG (1%), and WebP (0~%).

-JPG’s uses lossy compression, this means that resizing a JPG image to be smaller in size is going to come with a cost of a reduction in image quality.
+JPG uses lossy compression, this means that resizing a JPG image to be smaller in size is going to come with a cost of a reduction in image quality.
 PNGs and GIFs use what’s known as lossless compression, lossless means that file size can be reduced without compromising image quality.
+Your images should be unique and for unique images, you can use a tool like reverse image search.

 So, why are JPGs so popular, despite their huge size and the fact that JPG images lose their quality with size reduction?
 JPG files are more popular amongst publications and photographers who want to maintain pristine photo quality.
 JPGs are more suitable for compressing images that deal with extended varieties of colors and shapes.